Washington Capitals: Postseason inconsistencies (1982–1996)

 At the 1993 draft, Craig Berube was acquired from the Calgary Flames in return for a fifth round draft pick.
 In 1993–94, the Capitals struggled throughout the first half of the season which culminated in Terry Murray's dismissal as head coach and Jim Schoenfeld announced as his replacement.
-Approaching the trade deadline, the Capitals acquired Joe Juneau.
+Approaching the trade deadline, the Capitals acquired Joé Juneau.
 Although the Capitals defeated the Penguins in the conference quarterfinals, they were defeated in five games by the Rangers in the conference semifinals.
 At the 1994 NHL entry draft, Mike Ridley was traded along with a first round pick for Rob Pearson and the tenth overall pick, which was used to select Nolan Baumgartner.
 However, their rival, the Penguins, would defeat them in the first round of both the 1995 and 1996 playoffs.
-Both series had the Capitals leading the series, including a 3–1 series lead in 1995—the 1996 series ended with a game six fourth overtime goal by Pittsburgh forward Petr Nedved.
+Both series had the Capitals leading the series, including a 3–1 series lead in 1995—the 1996 series ended with a game six fourth overtime goal by Pittsburgh forward Petr Nedvěd.
 In the 1996–97 season, David Poile completed a blockbuster trade with the Bruins to acquire forwards Adam Oates and Rick Tocchet along with goaltender Bill Ranford for Jason Allison, Jim Carey, Anson Carter, and two draft picks.
 However, the team was unable to make the 1997 playoffs, and as a result, Poile was fired along with Schoenfeld.